-Senior woman loses over 100,000 euros: fraudsters as false police officers!
+Senior woman loses over 100,000 euros: fraudsters act as fake police officers!

 Transparenz: Redaktionell erstellt und geprüft.